pengrui-rio/pengrui-rio.github.io/index.md

 {% capture text %}

-Our Research focuses on aerial robotics.
+Our Research focuses on adaptive, robust, agile control and planning techniques in advanced robots, swarm robots.
+Also, event-based, Lidar-based slam systems and deep learning belong to our research scope.

 {%
   include button.html